 As someone who has been the business sponsor of a large agile program, I am very familiar with how challenging it can be to source enough business product owners to support multiple agile teams.
-In the beginning, I opted for the “contractor off the street” solution.
-Well, that is a slight exaggeration - most of the contractors were not exactly off the street and were at least somewhat familiar with the solution context, but still not true business people.
-Regardless, the fact that these product owners reported to me as the business sponsor did give me a sense of comfort.
+Initially, I opted for the “contractor off the street” solution.
+Well, that is a slight exaggeration - most of the contractors were not exactly off the street and were at least somewhat familiar with the solution context, but they were still not true business people.
+Regardless, the fact that these product owners reported to me as the business sponsor gave me comfort.

 As ingenious as I felt my approach was, it was not the right solution.
 These proxy product owners caused all sorts of challenges for the delivery teams.
-They just didn’t have the in-depth business knowledge required to support the agile teams on a day to day basis.
+They didn’t have the in-depth business knowledge required to support the agile teams on a day-to-day basis.
 So when I first came across SAFe’s product owner model in Dean Leffingwell's Agile Software Requirements, Product Owners reporting into development felt like an even bigger compromise than the approach I already had in place.

 I knew what we needed was real business people.
-I also knew the business units were never going to be willing to dedicate the right people to working with the agile teams.
+I also knew the business units would never be willing to dedicate the right people to work with the agile teams.
 So why not ask the business for something they can give…a Feature Owner.
 Yes, yes, I know there is no such thing as a Feature Owner, so bear with me a moment while I explain...

-You see SAFe has a requirements hierarchy whereby our largest requirements are epics, which are broken down into features, which are broken down again into stories for delivery by the agile teams.
-The ARTs deliver features and features have business benefits.
+You see, SAFe has a requirements hierarchy whereby our largest requirements are epics, which are broken down into features and broken down again into stories for delivery by the agile teams.
+The ARTs deliver features, and features have business benefits.
 So rather than attaching the content authority to the ART in the form of a Product Manager or the team in the form of the Product Owner, why not have a content authority for each feature in the form of a Feature Owner?

 Unlike a product owner, we didn’t expect Feature Owners to be 80-100% dedicated to a single agile team.
-Instead, we expected them to be available to the team(s) 4-5 hours a week, every week that their feature is being worked on.
-The idea was to ask the business for something that they have the ability to give.
-Almost anyone can find 4-5 hours a week for a month or two to contribute to getting a good quality outcome on a project that they care about.
-As a rule I have found that once the Feature Owner and the Agile Team have established a relationship, a human connection, then the arrangement changes from a number of hours a week to all parties collaborating to contribute whatever time is necessary for successful delivery of the feature.
-From the teams’ perspective the Feature Owner is the ultimate authority and single voice of the customer on the scope and acceptance of the feature.
+Instead, we expected them to be available to the team(s) 4-5 hours a week, every week, that their feature is being worked on.
+The idea was to ask the business for something that they can give.
+Almost anyone can find 4-5 hours a week for a month or two to contribute to a good quality outcome on a project they care about.
+As a rule, I have found that once the Feature Owner and the Agile Team have established a relationship, a human connection, then the arrangement changes from a number of hours a week to all parties collaborating to contribute whatever time is necessary for the successful delivery of the feature.
+From the teams’ perspective, the Feature Owner is the ultimate authority and single voice of the customer on the scope and acceptance of the feature.

-One of the most common concerns people raise about this model is the impact of multiple features owners on the agile team.
-When applying the Feature Owner model within SAFe, we need to ensure that we have also provided the teams on the train with a force ranked, WSJF prioritised backlog, so there is never any doubt about the priorities of the features being delivered by each team.
+One of the most common concerns people raise about this model is the impact of multiple feature owners on the agile team.
+When applying the Feature Owner model within SAFe, we need to ensure that we have also provided the teams on the train with a force-ranked, WSJF-prioritised backlog, so there is never any doubt about the priorities of the features being delivered by each team.
 Limiting feature WIP can also help minimise any confusion or competing priorities caused by multiple feature owners working with a single agile team.

-You may have noticed that the introduction of the Feature Owner role, does not address the role of the Product Manager.
-In a world in which the ART has it’s own budget, the function of Product Management probably wouldn't change much.
-However, if your ART is project funded this gets a little more complicated.
-One of two models tend to apply in this situation.
+You may have noticed that the introduction of the Feature Owner role does not address the role of the Product Manager.
+In a world where the ART has its own budget, the function of Product Management probably wouldn't change much.
+However, if your ART is project funded, this gets a little more complicated.
+One of two models tends to apply in this situation.
 Either the Product Manager is the business owner of the ART (common in the digital domain where the business may have a nominated channel owner) or perhaps there is no Product Manager at all.
-How to run an ART without a Product Manger – is beyond the scope of this blog post, but something I promise to provide guidance on in a future blog post.
+How to run an ART without a Product Manager - is beyond the scope of this blog post, but something I promise to provide guidance on in a future blog post.